regionmask/regionmask/docs/defined_scientific.rst

 The PRUDENCE regions were defined in the PRUDENCE project as European sub-areas for regional climate model output and are often used in European climate studies.
 They contain 8 regions, Alps (AL), British Isles (BI), Eastern Europe (EA), France (FR), Iberian Peninsula (IP), Mediterranean (MD), Mid-Europe (ME), and Scandinavia (SC).

-.. warning:: The region FR and ME overlap, hence 2D masks will not be correct.
-Use ``mask_3D`` to create masks for each region separately and then concatenate, see :issue:`228`.
+.. warning:: The region FR and ME overlap, hence it is not possible to create 2D masks use ``prudence.mask_3D(lon, lat)``.

-   This will likely get fixed in a future version of regionmask.

 .. ipython:: python